-If you need a simple cloud storage solution instead of an EFSS one, read our comparison of the best cloud storage services.
+If you need a simple cloud storage solution instead of an EFSS one, use our chart to compare cloud storage plans.
 If that doesn’t help, read our best cloud storage service guide to help you with your decision.

 We will have a winner at the end of each round, and we’re going to conclude with an overall winner to make it easy for you to choose.
 If you have a favorite already, you can refer to our separate Egnyte Connect review and OneDrive for Business review for more information.